The Beat Beginner

 I’d say Yamaha’s main strength is reliability.
 No matter what your budget is, every single one of the brand’s drum sets is a home run.

-Here’s Larnell Lewis playing a Yamaha Live Custom Hybrid Oak kit:
+Here’s Larnell Lewis playing a Yamaha Live Custom Hybrid Oak (in Europe) kit:

 “What About Me?”
 (Larnell Lewis Drum Performance)